cfrg/draft-irtf-cfrg-frost/draft-irtf-cfrg-frost.md

   - RandomScalar(): Implemented by returning a uniformly random Scalar in the range
     \[0, `G.Order()` - 1\].
 Refer to {{random-scalar}} for implementation guidance.
-  - SerializeElement(A): Implemented using the compressed Elliptic-Curve-Point-to-Octet-String method according to {{SEC1}}.
+  - SerializeElement(A): Implemented using the compressed Elliptic-Curve-Point-to-Octet-String method according to {{SEC1}}, yielding a 33 byte output.
-  - DeserializeElement(buf): Implemented by attempting to deserialize a public key using the compressed Octet-String-to-Elliptic-Curve-Point method according to {{SEC1}}, and then performs partial public-key validation as defined in section 5.6.2.3.4 of
+  - DeserializeElement(buf): Implemented by attempting to deserialize a 33 byte input string to a public key using the compressed Octet-String-to-Elliptic-Curve-Point method according to {{SEC1}}, and then performs partial public-key validation as defined in section 5.6.2.3.4 of
     {{!KEYAGREEMENT=DOI.10.6028/NIST.SP.800-56Ar3}}.
 This includes checking that the
     coordinates of the resulting point are in the correct range, that the point is on